miraleung/inline-comment-quality/README.md

     ```

   - Change line  667 and 1079 in `jdk/src/jdk.compiler/share/classes/com/sun/tools/javac/comp/DeferredAttr.java` by removing
-    the spaces in `.new Thing`.
+    the spaces in `.new ConstructorName`.
 Example for L667:

     ```
     InferenceGraph graph = infer.new GraphSolver(inferenceContext, types.noWarnings)